lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 for responses.

 The original message code is put into the first byte of the Plaintext.
-Following the message code, the class E options come and, if present, the original message Payload is preceded by its payload marker.
+Following the message code, the class E options come, and, if present, the original message Payload is preceded by its payload marker.

-The Plaintext is now encrypted by an AEAD algorithm which integrity protects Security Context parameters and eventually any class I options from the Outer Header.
-Currently no CoAP options are marked class I. The resulting Ciphertext becomes the new Payload of the OSCORE message, as illustrated in
+The Plaintext is now encrypted by an AEAD algorithm which integrity protects Security Context parameters and, eventually, any class I options from the Outer Header.
+Currently, no CoAP options are marked class I. The resulting Ciphertext becomes the new Payload of the OSCORE message, as illustrated in
 {{Fig-full-oscore}}.

-This Ciphertext is, as defined in {{rfc5116}}, the concatenation of the encrypted Plaintext and its authentication tag.
-Note that Inner Compression only affects the Plaintext before encryption, thus we can only aim to reduce this first, variable length component of the Ciphertext.
-The authentication tag is fixed in length and considered part of the cost of protection.
+This Ciphertext is, as defined in {{rfc5116}}, the concatenation of the encrypted Plaintext, and its authentication tag.
+Note that Inner Compression only affects the Plaintext before encryption.
+Thus we can only aim to reduce this first, variable-length component of the Ciphertext.
+The authentication tag is fixed in length and is considered part of the cost of protection.

 ~~~~